ekh331/PUI2017_ekh331/HW9_ekh331/HW9_review_of_bb1569_ekh331.md

 it emphasizes counting the years as opposed to temperature trends.
 Consider that a simple time series line plot would have shown the trend of average temperature increase more clearly.

+# FBB
+fair comments. what you have missed is that the labels are literally illegible, between the size and the low resolution of the plot (likely this is a screenshot leading to terrible resolution, instead of using figsave() )

+9/10